zhibirc/zTone/README.md

 ### Miscellaneous

 - Imagine you have a function with the following signature:

 ```javascript
 function func(param_0, param_1, param_2) {}
 ```

 If for some reason you don't pass one or more arguments (don't fill one or more parameters) on invocation of corresponding function, I recommend to pass entity which means **nothing** in JavaScript instead.
 And this entity is `null`.
 So when you don't want to pass the enough number of arguments, it's better to invoke `func` as, for example:

 ```javascript
 func(value, null, null);
 ```

 It's a good choice especially when there are many lines of code between function declaration and invocation (or even they are used in different files/modules), because you have a simple reminder of actual function behaviour and this approach helps to obtain self-documented code.
 From my point of view, this is some kind of discipline for coding style.

+- Avoid interfering with a user's code where possible.
+For example, in _memoization_ pattern there are possibilities to use cache outside of the returned function or add custom properties directly to the function to be memoized.
+First approach is better.

 ## Various style guides and code conventions